madeyexz/markdown-file-query/README.md

     ```

 ### Usage
-1. Prepare the markdown files and put them in a folder called `Notion_DB` (or any name you like, but you have to change the code accordingly).
-It should be in the same directory as `main.py`.
+1. Prepare the markdown file(s) and put them in a `FOLDER` (or any name you like, but you have to change the code accordingly).
+Notice this should be in the same directory as `main.py`.
-2. Run the program
+2. If this is your first time querying a certain document, run the `main.py` program
     ``` bash
-    python3 main.py PATH_TO_DOCS QUESTION
+    python3 main.py "PATH_OF_FOLDER" "QUESTION"
     ```
 3. The query results and the reference GPT used to generate the answer will be saved in `answer.txt` and `contents.txt` respectively.
+4. If you want to query the same batch of documents again, then run the `query_only.py` to avoid re-embedding the documents.
+    ``` bash
+    python3 query_only.py "QUESTION"
+    ```

 ## Known Limitation
-1. If you use Pinecone, then whenever you want to query a new document (i.e. creating a new database), you should create a new Pinecone index, or delete the old index.
+1. If you use Pinecone, then whenever you want to query a new document (i.e. creating a new database), you should probably create a new Pinecone index (for you don't want answers from the old document), or delete the old index.
 This is because Pinecone does not support updating the index (yet).

-    To do so
+    To delete the old index:
     ``` bash
     python3 delete_pinecone_index.py NAME_OF_INDEX
     ```
-2. For each query, you have to upload and embed everything again.
-**This would be addressed soon. `query_only.md` is under heavy dev**
 ## Acknowledgements
 Huge shout out to the open-source couumnity for providing straight-forward examples and comprehensive tutorials!
 - [openai-cookbook: using vector database for embeddings search](https://github.com/openai/openai-cookbook/blob/main/examples/vector_databases/Using_vector_databases_for_embeddings_search.ipynb)